-Many tropical and subtropical bulbs thrive in Florida, and amaryllis is one of them.
-A favorite among gardeners, they are considered tough, reliable bulbs that require little care.
-In early spring, after a required winter rest period, the bulbs typically produce one to three leafless stalks (scapes), each with two or more trumpet-shaped flowers.
+Many tropical and subtropical bulbs thrive in Florida, and one of them is the hybrid Hippeastrum, commonly called amaryllis.
+A favorite among gardeners, hybrid amaryllis are considered a tough, reliable plant that requires little care.
+In early spring a bulb typically produces one to three leafless flower stalks (scapes), each with two or more trumpet-shaped flowers.
 Varieties are available that produce miniature to large flowers (Figure 1).
 Single and double flowers are also available in bold colors of red, bright pink, and orange.
 Other cultivars produce blooms in subdued shades of pink, rose, and salmon as well as pure white.
 Still others are spectacularly striped and multi-colored.
 The handsome, strap-shaped leaves are 1.5 inches wide and up to three feet long.
-The foliage persists much of the year in Florida, but becomes reduced in late summer, and is killed back by frost.
-Amaryllis bulbs are available from North America, Holland, Israel, Brazil, and South Africa.
-Amaryllis (Hippeastrum x hybridum) is native to South America and belongs to the Amaryllidaceae family.
+The foliage persists much of the year in Florida, but becomes reduced in late summer may be killed back by frost.
+Amaryllis bulbs are produced in North America, Holland, Israel, Brazil, and South Africa.

 In most regions of the United States, amaryllis must be grown as potted plants in the home or greenhouse.
 However, in Florida they are grown outdoors all year and make excellent garden plants.

-Amaryllis are impressive in the landscape when grown in clumps of 10 plants or more of the same color.
+Amarylli is impressive in the landscape when grown in clumps of 10 plants or more of the same color.
 Use them as a foundation planting against nearby evergreen shrubbery.
 Bright flower colors should be used against dark house colors and shrubbery; dark flower colors display best against white or light backgrounds.
-Other uses for amaryllis include plantings in terraces, in tree islands, on slopes, near a gate entrance, in borders, or scattered throughout the landscape as individuals.
-(Figure 2)
+Other uses for amaryllis include plantings in terraces, in tree islands, on slopes, near a gate entrance, in borders, or scattered throughout the landscape as individuals (Figure 2).

 Once the site has been prepared, place the bulbs over the bed area in neat rows or in naturalistic drifts for an informal garden effect.
 Plant the bulbs 12 to 15 inches apart with the neck of the bulb protruding above ground.
 Water newly planted amaryllis and keep them moist but not waterlogged until the plants are well-established.